How to Grow Strawflowers For Your Cut Flower Garden From Seed Indoors

 empty 72-cell tray in greenhouse

 Seed-starting containers should be clean and have drainage holes.
-For several container options, you can read my blog post Supplies Needed for Seed Starting
+My blog post Supplies Needed for Seed Starting provides several container options

 I use cell trays and plastic pots for my seed containers.